 Similarly, those who only make use of their bathroom in the evening when the heating is on anyway, or have a particularly well insulated home, might not need to invest in a towel rail.
 Large bathrooms might benefit from the extra heat that a radiator provides, whilst smaller bathrooms can often cope just fine with only the towel rail installed.

 Aesthetically, many people consider the towel rail the more fashionable and attractive option.
-View our range by clicking here to see the endless choices of towel rails available.
+View our range of bathroom towel rails to see the endless choices of towel rails available.
 Their sleek construction and often shiny exterior gives a bathroom an ultra-glossy appearance.
 A stainless steel towel rowel or chrome alternative is effortlessly stylish and will slip seamlessly into most styles of interior.
 Typically slim line and affixed to the wall at any choice of height, a rail can add extra functionality to smaller bathrooms or shower rooms without taking up valuable floor space.

 Although many still picture radiators as bulky, unsightly and difficult to work with in an interior design sense, this could not be further from the truth; designer radiators are now just as sleek as any heated towel rail, and can add an element of glossy, high-end luxury to any bathroom.
 Choose a stylish designer radiator from our extensive range.
 For bigger spaces or homes that suffer from poor insulation and are therefore prone to chills, a smooth horizontal radiator can add both polish and comfort.